 Treatment of cows in the early stages of grass tetany can be effective, but animals should be handled quietly and gently, producing the least stress and exertion possible.
 Any stress that causes excitement such as driving or roping can result in sudden death.
 A sterile solution of magnesium sulfate given subcutaneously is a common treatment and producers that have experienced grass tetany should contact their herd health veterinarian.
 Other treatments used by some veterinarians include intravenous injections of chloral hydrate or Mg sulfate to calm excited animals and then follow with a calcium-magnesium gluconate solution.
 Intravenous injections should only be administered slowly by a trained person, because there is danger of heart failure if they are given too rapidly.
 As a follow-up treatment, the animal should be removed from the tetany-producing pasture and fed hay and concentrates.
 Also, approximately 30 grams of Mg sulfate should be given daily.
 Cows that have grass tetany are more likely to get it again later in the season or in future years.

-Next week we’ll cover another pasture danger: bloat.
-Stay tuned!
+Next in this two-art series, another pasture danger: bloat.